zeng-dong/dot-netting/Readings/Books/Mastering Minimal APIs in ASP.NET Core.md

 - headers
 - the body (as json, the only format supported by default)
 - a service provider (dependency injection)
+### special bindings
+HttpContext, HttpRequest, HttpResponse, ClaimsPrincipal
+	- we call also access all these objects using IHttpContextAccessor
+### custom binding

 ## Parameter binding
 ## Exploring responses